aurora-is-near/doc.aurora.dev/blog/aurora-chains-demo.md

 ![](https://www.datocms-assets.com/95026/1682520005-screenshot-2023-04-26-at-15-34-16.png)

 This rule was also made simple for demonstration purposes, but of course, we can implement any other rule: e.g., having a whitelist of accounts that can deploy contracts.
 And actually, we have it!
 However we have only allowed the contract deployment to be done by some of our developers on the team.
 So let's deploy the contract anyway and push the button.
-We will receive the Metamask transaction popup:
+We will receive the MetaMask transaction popup:

 ![](https://www.datocms-assets.com/95026/1682520201-screenshot-2023-04-26-at-15-34-33.png)